 Focuses on evaluation at a variety of levels (individual, group, organization, community).
 Includes problem assessment, specification and monitoring of interventions, validation of measurement methods, and analysis and presentation of data.
 Corequisite: S55-5003.
+Credit 3 units.

 S55 MPH 5001 Health Behavior and Health Promotion